Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Independent Observations

-and the right hand side resembles the survival function of a Weibull random variable of order $\alpha > 0$.
-The special cases $\alpha = 1, 2$ are very much used in high-dimensional literature as an assumed tail behavior.
-A random variable $W$ satisfying $\norm{W}_{\psi_{\alpha}} < \infty$ with $\alpha = 2$ are called sub-Gaussian and with $\alpha = 1$ are called sub-exponential; see \cite{VdvW96} for more details.
+where the right hand side resembles the survival function of a Weibull random variable of order $\alpha > 0$ (see~\cite{KuchAbhi17} for more details).
+The special cases $\alpha = 1, 2$ are very much used in the high-dimensional literature as assumed tail behaviors.
+A random variable $W$ satisfying $\norm{W}_{\psi_{\alpha}} < \infty$ with $\alpha = 2$ is called sub-Gaussian, and with $\alpha = 1$ it is called sub-exponential (see \cite{VdvW96} for more details).